One dead, several trapped as Super Metro bus plunges into a ditch along Waiyaki Way

-One person died on Tuesday following a bus accident along Nairobi’s Waiyaki Way.
+A passager died on Tuesday following in a bus accident along Nairobi’s Waiyaki Way.

 ALSO READ: What ought to be done to end costly gridlock on Nairobi roads